ronho7/laragigs/README.md

 # laragigs
 A place where tech companies can post jobs.
-Check out the project at <a href="https://gigs.ronannagroup.com">HERE</a>
+Check out the project <a href="https://gigs.ronannagroup.com">HERE</a>